Luther Burger

 A Luther Burger, or doughnut burger (among several naming variations), is a hamburger or cheeseburger with one or more glazed doughnuts in place of the bun.
 These burgers have a disputed origin, and tend to run between approximately 800 and 1500 Cal.

 Origins

-According to legend, the burger was named for and was a favorite (and possible invention) of singer, songwriter and record producer Luther Vandross.
+According to legend, the burger was named for and was a favorite (and possible invention) of musician Luther Vandross.
 This origin is mentioned in a January 2006 episode of animated series The Boondocks, "The Itis", in which the character Robert Freeman creates a restaurant which serves the burger.

 Mulligan's, a suburban bar in Decatur, Georgia, serves the Luther Burger in addition to its hamdog.
 The Daily Telegraph reported that Mulligan's may be progenitor of the burger when the owner substituted the doughnuts when running out of buns.

 Products

 In the United States

 The Gateway Grizzlies baseball team of Sauget, Illinois have served the Luther Burger at their ballpark.
 Their version consists of a Krispy Kreme doughnut around a black Angus patty, melted cheese, and two strips of bacon.
 Dubbed a "cardiologist's worst nightmare" by ABC News, this burger is 1000 Cal.
 Aside from bringing in revenue from sales, it has drawn more fans to come out to the ballpark: apparently, attendance at games has increased and the burger is one of the most popular aspects of the park.
 The burger has met with criticism from burger purists and from people who are turned off by the thought of the taste and the health implications.

 In Astoria, Queens, a Lebanese burger restaurant began selling a halal-compliant version of the Luther Burger (a Crave Doughnut Burger) with turkey bacon in 2010.
 The restaurateur added the 1/4 lb burger to the menu after a friend experienced one while traveling through the Southern United States.
 Restaurant owner Firas Zabib has said he sells 10–20 of the burgers per day, and that his was the first shop in New York City to sell them.